tsucchi/p5-Variable-Expand-AnyLevel/README.md

 Expand variable in $string which exists in $peek\_level. $peek\_level is same as caller().

-If stringify option specified(it is default) $string is colletly expanded.
+If stringify option specified(it is default) $string is correctly expanded.
 For example,

     my $aa = 'aa';
     my $result = $expand_variable('$aa 123', 0);